bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/supported-features.md

 ## General product roadmap

-We plan on supporting and improving the following features in the BigCommerce for WordPress plugin:
+We plan on supporting and improving the following features in the BC4WP plugin:

 * Product modifier improvements
 * Product variant images